ndbroadbent/turbo-sprockets-rails3/README.md

 ## Removing Expired Assets

-`turbo-sprockets-rails3` can now remove expired assets after each compile.
-If the environment variable `CLEAN_EXPIRED_ASSETS` is set to `true`, the `assets:clean_expired` task will be run after `assets:precompile`.
+`turbo-sprockets-rails3` can now remove expired assets after each compile by running the `assets:clean_expired` task after `assets:precompile`.
-An asset will be deleted if it is no longer referenced by `manifest.yml`, and hasn't been actively deployed for more than 7 days (default).
+An asset will be deleted if it is no longer referenced by `manifest.yml`, and hasn't been actively deployed for more than a day (default).

-To expire old assets after precompile, you should compile assets by running `CLEAN_EXPIRED_ASSETS=true rake assets:precompile`.
-Alternatively, you can run `rake assets:precompile assets:clean_expired`.

 You can configure the expiry time by setting `config.assets.expire_after` in `config/environments/production.rb`.
 An expiry time of 2 weeks could be configured with the following code: